jamescosborn/jco-portfolio/README.md

 ## Known Bugs

 * On my machine, you need to force quit the dotnet process in task manager every time you close the app.
+* Style sheet master.css is not being applied.

 ## Contributors